Bonding with the Audience

 Neither Mitsuko Uchida nor Mark Padmore is what I would call old.
 As performers they are still in their prime, and their evident vigor and grace as human beings makes them seem ageless.
 But they bring to Schubert’s Winterreise, which they performed together last Friday night in Zankel Hall, the kind of experience and knowledge that can only be acquired through years of living.
 Poor Schubert, who died at the age of 31, never got to have a “late style” in the sense that, say, Beethoven or Shostakovich did.
 But Uchida and Padmore kindly gave him one in their March 15 concert, and I was grateful to witness it.

 Partly, it was a matter of pacing.
-Like Glenn Gould in his final recordings of the Goldberg Variations, the pair slowed things down, and even gave us pauses—not just between the songs, but even within them.
+Like Glenn Gould in his final recording of the Goldberg Variations, the pair slowed things down, even giving us pauses—not just between the songs, but also within them.
 To me, this was particularly apparent in Uchida’s piano-playing, as if it were she, and not the tenor, who had willfully decided to make each note linger in our minds as long as possible.
-Yet Padmore matched her in gravity and honesty, managing to bring a new interpretation to this piece that he has done so many times before.
-The songs were less slippery and more wrenching; one could sense a certain harshness behind them, as if they had been pulled up with great effort from terrifying abysses of feeling.
+Yet Padmore matched her in gravity and honesty, managing to bring a new interpretation to this piece he has done so many times before.
+The songs were less fluid and more wrenching; one could sense a certain harshness behind them, as if they had been pulled up with great effort from terrifying abysses of feeling.
 In this sense, the journey was even more wintry than usual: the narrator’s character had deepened and darkened, to the point where he was reflecting at a distance on his own illusions and disillusions.
 I found the whole seventy-five-minute performance extraordinarily moving, and I think everyone around me did too.

 Posted in The Lesser Blog | Tagged , , , , , , , , | Leave a comment